-Our assessment of the efficacy of edaravone was supplemented with additional analyses conducted by the FDA's Office of Drug Evaluation and the Canadian Agency for Drugs and Technologies in Health (CADTH).
-Additionally, an observational cohort study of 260 ALS patients in Germany provided supportive real-world evidence on the long-term effectiveness (disease progression and survival probability) of intravenous edaravone.
-In the condition of the long-term effectiveness (disease progression and survival probability) of intravenous edaravone.
+Our assessment of the efficacy of edaravone was supplemented with additional analyses conducted by the FDA's Office of Drug Evaluation and the Canadian Agency for Drugs and Technologies in Health (CADTH).54-56 Additionally, an observational cohort study of 260 ALS patients in Germany provided supportive real-world evidence on the long-term effectiveness (disease progression and survival probability) of intravenous edaravone.

 Safety outcomes of intravenous edaravone were assessed using a pooled safety analysis of Study 16, 18 and 19, and the SUNRISE Japan post-marketing surveillance trial.
-Sa, Safety outcomes for oral edaravone were based on preliminary findings from Study MT-1186-A01, a 48-week open-label safety trial.
+S8,59 Safety outcomes for oral edaravone were based on preliminary findings from Study MT-1186-A01, a 48-week open-label safety trial.
 These studies are described in detail in Supplement Section D2.